nuxeo/rest-api-compatibility-tests/README.md

 ## CI/CD

-TODO: to be reviewed

-This set of tests is executed against the master branch of the Nuxeo platform in a [continuous integration pipeline](https://qa.nuxeo.org/jenkins/job/rest-api-compatibility-tests/).
+This set of tests is executed in a [continuous integration pipeline](http://jenkins.platform.34.74.59.50.nip.io/job/nuxeo/job/rest-api-compatibility-tests/) against a Nuxeo Platform configured as following:

+- Docker image: `nuxeo/nuxeo:master`
+- PostgreSQL
+- Elasticsearch

 The build fails if at least one test fails.